 Although CBD and THC are completely different compounds, many CBD products contain a broad spectrum of cannabinoids, including small amounts of THC.

 The amount of THC can vary between products, and is subject to legal limits.
 CBD isolate, on the other hand, is pure CBD and is therefore free of THC.

 Some CBD products are marked as “THC free” or “zero THC”, however these can still contain trace amounts of THC.
 The only way to know that the product is completely THC-free is to verify that it is a genuine CBD isolate.

-However, CBD isolate also lacks the other cannabinoids, making it less useful than full spectrum CBD oil.
+However, CBD isolate also lacks the other cannabinoids, making it less useful than full or broad-spectrum CBD oil.

 You would probably need to take more than 2,000 mg of CBD products with 0.3% or less THC to get a detectable result on a drug test.
 This is far more than most people are likely to consume.